TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 91/Psalms 91.11.md

 ---

-For he will give his angels charge over thee, To keep thee in all thy ways.
+For he will put his angels in charge of you, to guard you in all your ways.